About University of East Anglia

 We are proud of the quality of UEA’s scientific research.
-90% of our research impact was judged to be either world-leading or internationally excellent in the latest Research Excellence Framework (REF 2014).
 We have a powerful reputation for innovation, excellence and an interdisciplinary approach, collaborating with our affiliated institutes in the Norwich Research Park.
 Schools of study include:

 - School of Biological Sciences